 The price per carat varies a lot when it comes to Peridot.

-You can find beautiful pieces of Peridot jewelry on silver settings for $25, and there are Peridot pieces that can go for as much as $900 per carat.
+You can find beautiful pieces of Peridot jewelry on silver settings for $25; Peridot pieces can go for as much as $900 per carat.

-The size, color, and quality of the Peridot will determine its value.
-Beautiful and top-grade Peridot stones that are under a carat can be purchased for $50 to $100.
+The Peridot’s size, color, and quality will determine its value.
+You can find beautiful, top-grade Peridot stones under a carat for $50 to $100.

 Peridot is a beautiful stone that can be quite affordable.
 It’s also a very accessible stone that you can buy in most jewelry stores.